CoreyCole/HypDB/README.md

 # to start the server
 npm run start-server

-# to start the client
+# to start the client, first install node_modules
+cd client && npm i

+# then cd back into the root and run the client
 npm run start-client
 ```